Go Backpacking

 This massive beer festival, running from mid-September to the first weekend in October, attracts six million people annually from around the world.
 But Munich is not limited to this world-renowned event.

-The Bavarian city has a lot to offer all the tourists visiting the city.
-So let's dig a little deeper and find out the top 10 things to do in Munich (apart from drinking beer!).
+The Bavarian city has a lot to offer all tourists visiting.
+So let's dig a little deeper and find out the top ten things to do in Munich (apart from drinking beer!).

 Top Hostels in Munich